- Read time: 3 mins

-An enterprise class CMS can automate the population of the title tag field eg <Name of page> <Org name>.
-Ideally though, each key page would have a title tag and a description tag written.
-Google typically displays the first 50-60 characters of a title tag (as of October 2017)
+An enterprise class CMS can automate the population of the title tag field so that the format is something like: <Name of page> <Org name>.
+Ideally though, each page would have a title tag and a description tag specifically written in a consistent tone and style.
+Keep in mind that there are character limitations and Google typically displays the first 50-60 characters of a title tag (as of October 2017).

 This is an opportunity to write compelling content that will entice the reader to click through to see more.
 Ideally the description tag would end with a call to action that would encourage them to click through to see the full webpage.
 Search engines generally truncate snippets longer than 160 characters (as of October 2017)

 This field is usually important for the internal search tool and is great for entering synonyms and potential search queries that people would use when looking for specific content in the page.
 It’s a good idea to populate the keywords field with relevant keywords.
 Review your web analytics on a regular basis to see what terms people are already typing into your internal search field.